BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 # Survey - Teams presentation and background

 This section of the survey was used to collect information about all participants.
 Participants could run alone or in teams of two elements.
-In total, this event had twelve participants.
+In total, this event had twelve participants divided into eight teams.

 1. What is your name?